 The Outdoors

-beginning and lower school community meeting in the fir grove
+two lower school students climbing a tree in the fir grove

 The natural world is part of our learning laboratory in every grade, whether it is exploring the 67-acre Catlin Gabel campus or the landscapes of Portland and Oregon.